FranklinUniversityCompSciPracticum/GitActivities/Activity1.md

 *   You pushed the local changes to your remote repo.

 *   You have opened a PR to the base repository.
 Leave this open as part of the week 1/2 requirements.

+A change that was asked for.
+More changes to the files